phpro/grumphp/doc/tasks.md

 You just registered your custom task!
 Pretty cool right?!

+## Testing your custom task.

+We provided some base phpunit classes which you can use to test your tasks.
+For a more detailed view on how to use these classes, you can scroll through our own unit tests section.

+* `GrumPHP\Test\Task\AbstractTaskTestCase` : For testing basic tasks that don't trigger an external command.
+* `GrumPHP\Test\Task\AbstractExternalTaskTestCase` : For testing tasks that trigger external commands.

 ## Run the same task twice with different configuration

 In some cases you might want to run the same task but with different configuration.